 - Serve the mini cheesecakes plain or with any desired toppings like strawberries, blueberries, caramel syrup, chopped chocolate, or cherry pie filling--anything you like on cheesecake.

 Bite-Sized Cheesecakes are great for a party because they can be made up to 4 days in advance, and unlike many foods, they taste better after refrigeration.

 These mini cheesecakes also can be frozen if you happen to have leftovers or want to prepare longer than 4 days in advance.
 To Freeze Cheesecakes, let cheesecakes cool completely.
-Place on a baking sheet and place in freezer until frozen solid--anywhere from 30 minutes to overnight.
+Place on a baking sheet and place in the freezer until frozen solid--anywhere from 30 minutes to overnight.
 Transfer cheesecakes to a freezer bag and seal well.
 Store in the freezer for up to 2-3 months.
-Defrost in the refrigerator.
+Defrost in the refrigerator overnight before serving.

-I would love to know how you enjoy these Party Perfect Cheesecakes!
-Be sure to leave a comment and let me know--and I would love to hear your favorite toppings!
+I would love to know how you enjoy these Party Perfect Mini Cheesecakes!
+Be sure to leave a comment and review below if you gave this recipe a try.